 To run a boarding kennel or cattery, or to board dogs in your own home, you need an annual licence from the local authority.

-Officers visit each premises to check compliance with the legislation and set Licence conditions prior to the issuing of a Licence.
+Officers visit each premise to check compliance with the legislation and set Licence conditions prior to the issuing of a Licence.
 The number of dogs and cats that may be accommodated will be specified on the licence along with other specific conditions.

-Under Breeding of Dogs legislation you must have a Licence from the local authority to keep a breeding establishment for dogs.
+Under Breeding of Dogs legislation, you must have a Licence from the local authority to keep a breeding establishment for dogs.
 Premises must be inspected by a local authority officer and a vet prior to issuing of the Licence.

 Dangerous wild animals